zehranurozbay/zehranurozbay.github.io/_pages/quotes.md

 > Reality is for people that lacks imagination.
 Hayao Miyazaki

-> Labor omnia vincit improbus.
+> Labor omnia vincit.
 Publius Vergilius Maro

 > The two most powerful warriors are patience and time.
 Leo Tolstoy